 I usually ship on Mondays.
-If I have too many orders, I may ship Tuesday.
+If I have too many orders, I may ship Saturday or Tuesday.
 Depending on your and my temp, your location, and quantity I may ship Priority Express.
 Most packages will be Priority 2-3 day.
 SOME ORDERS MAY TAKE 2 WEEKS TO SHIP!!!

 I ship on average 20+ boxes a week.
 I have had a week in early spring 2014 that reached almost 50 boxes, and in February 2013 I shipped one package the whole month.
 So it Is hard to calculate demand and adjust inventory, etc. 95%+ do reach their destination with the USPS expected delivery date, or within one day of the delivery date.
 BUT!!!!
 I have had 3 arrive 3 weeks later since August 2012. and a few more 7 days later, etc. I am not responsible for USPS not delivering on time!!
 I will reship, and I will file a claim with USPS to receive reimbursement for shipping, and I guarantee you will get what you ordered and paid for.
 But please do not blame me if it is late or lost.
 You may have to wait another week for me to reship, and I’m sorry, but I will fulfill my end of the deal.